Table of Contents

 Step 6: Post-Registration 3-Month Compliance

-Within three months of registration, ensure compliance with initial legal and procedural requirements.
+Within three months of registration, ensure compliance with initial legal and procedural requirements under the company registration process in Nepal.
 This includes holding the first board meeting to record important resolutions, appointing directors, and defining roles.
 Update the company’s statutory register, including shareholder and director details.
-File necessary reports with OCR and ensure VAT filings (if registered) are timely.
+File necessary reports with OCR through ocr login Nepal using www.ocr.gov.np login, and ensure VAT filings (if registered) are timely.
 Failure to comply with these requirements may result in penalties or fines under the Company Act 2063 and tax laws.
 Additionally, set up proper accounting systems to manage finances in line with Nepalese regulatory standards.

 Documents Required for Company Registration in Nepal

-The Documents Required for Online Company Registration in Nepal are:
+The Documents Required for Online Company Registration are:

 - Memorandum of Association (MOA)